 plastic generation plastic leakage into the ocean plastic stock in the ocean Source: SYSTEMIQ ASC publishes new farming standard regarding salmon and fish lice On 1 February 2023, a new farming standard will come into force at the ASC (Aquaculture Stewardship Council), which contains two significant changes on the subject of fish lice.
 Firstly, limit values and risk times for fish lice will in future be set regionally instead of globally in order to create a more reliable reference value.
-In the future, the legally defined limit values and risk times will be directly adopted by the ASC.
-If no local regulation exists, the globally strictest limit value must be observed.
+In the future, the legally defined limit values and risk times will be adopted directly by the ASC, whereby the globally strictest limit value must be observed if there are no regulations.
 Secondly, the information obligations regarding limit value violations have been tightened.
-While limit value violations were previously only sanctioned during audit times, in future they must be reported within one day and eliminated within three weeks.
-Otherwise companies risk having the ASC certificate automatically withdrawn.
+While limit value violations were previously only sanctioned during inspection times, in future they must be reported within one day and eliminated within three weeks.
+Otherwise companies risk having the ASC certificate withdrawn automatically.